-If there was ever a frugal “cheat” of a dessert, Profiteroles, or Cream Puffs, as they are often called, have to be it.
-Easy to make, requiring no special equipment, although a piping bag & tip is nice, inexpensive, and make ahead.
-And once made, they can be filled & topped with all kinds of deliciousness.
+If there was ever a frugal “cheat” of a dessert, Profiteroles, or Cream Puffs, as they are often called when filled like this, have to be it.
+Easy to make, requiring no special equipment, although a piping bag & tip is nice.
+Cream Puffs are inexpensive and can be partially made ahead.
+These Cream Puffs with Mascarpone Filling & Blueberry Compote are a fabulous dessert!
 What more could one want?

 Well, maybe you’d like to look like a culinary genius?
 A fancy chef?
 A Master in the kitchen?
 Well, these do that, too.
 Honestly, I don’t know why they’re not seen more.
 Perhaps they’re just a bit old school?
 Maybe a bit la di da or tea party “ish?”
 That’s a perception that needs to change.

 With these Profiteroles, I’ve used a gorgeous filling of Mascarpone Cheese and I’ve topped them with a super simple Blueberry Compote.
-All that’s left to do, perhaps, is a light dusting of powdered sugar.
+All that’s left to do, if you want to add it, is a light dusting of powdered sugar.
 Oh, and the eating…

 How he hadn’t tasted anything like these in 50 years.
 How good they were.
 Then the little noises started!
 And a look of sheer contentment with a touch of bliss.
 See, that’s all I need.
 Little happy noises.
 And maybe another one of these babies.